BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 In this case, we would duplicate these faces from **Edit Mode**, then separate them into their own object by pressing `P` then the **Selection** option from the pop-up.

 ![Screenshot 2025 05 25 142635](https://tinypic.host/images/2025/05/25/Screenshot-2025-05-25-142635.png)

----

-**For single sided meshes, begin following here**

-In **Object Mode**, select the mesh object you'll be applying the physics to from the **Outliner** Hit `Shift + D` to duplicate the mesh, then press the `Esc` key before clicking elsewhere to return it to the same position as the original.
-- If the duplicated mesh is not in the same position as the original mesh, you can manually set the transform location values to 0 (or whatever the values are if you haven't applied transforms yet) in the **Object Properties** tab.

-> Duplicate is _not the same_ as copy and paste {.is-warning}

 Your cloth mesh does not need to have all same fold and wrinkle details as the original mesh, it just needs to roughly follow the same shape.
 Remove these details by smoothing out the cloth mesh.